trapcoin-dev/Trapcoin_gui/README.md

 ## How to build:

-Clone the Trapcoin repository (https://github.com/trapcoin-dev/Trapcoin/) and put in a folder called "trapcoin" in the gui folder.
+Clone the Trapcoin repository (https://github.com/trapcoin-dev/Trapcoin/) and put in a folder called "trapcoin".

 Then you can build it with cmake.